Sussex: Cuisine

 The historic county is known for its "seven good things of Sussex".
 These seven things are Pulborough eel, Selsey cockle, Chichester lobster, Rye herring, Arundel mullet, Amberley trout and Bourne wheatear.
 Sussex is also known for Ashdown Partridge Pudding, Chiddingly Hot pot, Sussex Bacon Pudding, Sussex Hogs' Pudding, Huffed Chicken, Sussex Churdles, Sussex Shepherds Pie, Sussex Pond Pudding, Sussex Blanket Pudding, Sussex Well Pudding, and Chichester Pudding.
 Sussex is also known for its cakes and biscuits known as Sussex Plum Heavies and Sussex Lardy Johns, while banoffee pie was first created in 1972 in Jevington.

 The county has vineyards and a long history of brewing of beer.
 It is home to the 18th century beer brewers, Harveys of Lewes as well as many more recently established breweries.
 There are also many cider makers in Sussex, Hunts Sussex Cider and SeaCider are the largest cider producers.
-In recent decades Sussex wines have gained international acclaim winning awards including the 2006 Best Sparkling Wine in the World at the Decanter World Wine Awards.
+With 138 vineyards in 2023, Sussex has a quarter of the UK's vineyards.
+In 2022, Sussex wine gained Protected Designation of Origin status following decades of international acclaim with Sussex wines winning awards around the world.
 Many vineyards make wines using traditional Champagne varieties and methods, and there are similarities between the topography and chalk and clay soils of Sussex downland and that of the Champagne region which lies on a latitude 100 mi to the south.